Beau Vite: Racing career

-Beau Vite raced between 1938 -1942 and raced for four seasons a dual W. S. Cox Plate winner in 1940 and 1941 when ridden by Ted McMenamin and Darby Munro.
+Beau Vite raced between 1938 and 1942 and raced for four seasons a dual W. S. Cox Plate winner in 1940 and 1941 when ridden by Ted McMenamin and Darby Munro.
 Defeated rival champions Ajax, High Caste, Tranquil Star and Beaulivre throughout career and in 1942 was retired to St Aubins stud Scone.
 Beau Vite's racing colours were Red, yellow spots, red cap in Australia.

 Owner Ralph Stewart was born in Queensland a soldier in the Boer war established himself in the hotel business New Zealand and on his retirement entered the horse racing industry.

-Trainer Frank McGrath senior (1866-1947) a former jockey who progressed from training ponies at Canterbury to master trainer of multiple classic winners in the champions Peter Pan, Amounis and Prince Foote from Randwick Racecourse his stables were located at 158 Doncaster Ave Kensington.
+Trainer Frank McGrath senior (1866–1947) a former jockey who progressed from training ponies at Canterbury to master trainer of multiple classic winners in the champions Peter Pan, Amounis and Prince Foote from Randwick Racecourse his stables were located at 158 Doncaster Ave Kensington.

 Beau Vite's racing record: 60 starts for 31 wins, 9 seconds, 5 thirds.